MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ## Photography tips

-The following tips will help you take quality photos for photogrammetry:
+The following tips help you take quality photos for photogrammetry:

 - If you can, take photos in a location where lighting is consistent and doesn't cast shadows.